 Rhode Island classifies LSD (lysergic acid diethylamide) as a Schedule II controlled substance.
 This makes it illegal for both recreational and medicinal use.

-State law imposes the same penalties for drugs categorized as Schedule I and II.
+State law imposes the same penalties for Schedule I and II drugs.
 The difference is that Schedule II substances have acknowledged medicinal use, while Schedule I refers to substances with no medicinal value.

 If the police catch you with any of these substances, you can spend up to 30 years in prison and receive fines of $3,000 to $100,000.